Manuk199719/PowerBI-Shopify-Sales-Customer-Funnel-Report/README.md

 - **Shopify Analysis.pbix**: Power BI file with the completed dashboard.
 - **Shopify Sales.xlsx**: Raw data used for analysis.
 - **README.md**: Documentation for the project.
+---

+## 🚀 How to Use
+1. Open the **Shpoify Analysis.pbix** file in Power BI Desktop.
+2. Load the provided data or connect your own source data.
+3. Explore and customize the dashboard to suit your needs.
+---

+## 📈 Insights Provided
+- Track Retention & Value KPIs like LTV(Life Time Value), Customer Purchase Behavior and Transaction Performance.
+- Identify trends and actionable insights using visuals and narratives.
+- Analyze key drivers of business performance.
+- **Detailed Insights**:
+  -High Net Sales ($4.18M) and AOV ($562.6) indicate strong revenue per transaction.
+  -46% Repeat Rate shows good customer loyalty, but over 50% are one-time buyers.
+  -Runner’s Shoes, Tennis Shoes, and Walking Shoes are top-performing products.
+  -Shopify Payments dominates (58% of transactions), indicating user trust.
+  -Top sales come from Washington, New York, Dallas, and Miami.
+  -Sales trend is generally rising, with a peak in Period 24.